 *Note that the layout/buttons were slightly different when the video above was recorded.
 See steps below for clarification.

-Select the area of the Heatmap you want to highlight and click Save to add that highlight to your Highlights page.
+To create a highlight, click on the area of the Heatmap you're interested in, then click Save to add it to your Highlights page.

-Having now created the highlight, you can move it to a Collection, choose a Label, or enter a Comment.
+From here you can move the highlight to a Collection, choose a Label, or enter a Comment.

 Moving your highlight to a Collection and adding a Label allows you to group your highlights.
 You can also add relevant Comments and @ team members that might find this highlight to be a useful insight.